 Exercise, Stress, & lifestyle really does play a huge role in how we feel and look….

-The women I talk to our struggling with doing less exercise or what type of exercise is best now in menopause and post menopause.
-Because like me they have always be taught more is better, we are that no pain no gain generation.
+The women I talk to our struggling with doing less exercise or what type of exercise is best now as the head into their 40’s and 50’s Because like me they have always be taught that more is better the no pain no gain generation.

-Also we love bonding and community being part of something, whether it’s running, or dance class or walking with friends, spin, pilates, biking etc….
+Also we as women also love bonding and community being part of something, whether it’s running, or dance class or walking with friends, spin, pilates, biking etc….

 I loved running, racing, setting goals, and going to running camp every year with other like minded people and just how exercise makes me feel.

-It was very hard for me to finally give long distance running up, I felt like I lost my best friend and really believe doing less would be good for me.
-In the back of my mind I thought it can’t possible work.
+It was very hard for me to finally give up long distance running up I felt like I lost my best friend and really didn’t believe doing less would be good for me, in the back of my mind I thought it can’t possible work BUT it did.

 3. Exercise with intensity